 - Quality: The type of antialiasing can be selected using this dropdown which can be custom or any Maya preset.

 - Edge anti-aliasing: It controls how the edges of objects respond to the anti-aliasing during rendering.

-- Number of samples: It controls number of times Maya shades a pixel.
+- A number of samples: It controls a number of times Maya shades a pixel.

 - Multi-pixel filtering: It is used to blur or soften the entire image by reducing the jagged edges and flickering by selecting the appropriate filter type.

-- This controls how images are rendered as field.
+- This controls how images are rendered as a field.

-- Reflections means the max number of times light ray can be reflected.
+- Reflections mean the max number of times light ray can be reflected.

 - Refraction means max number of times a light ray can be refracted.

-- Shadows means the number of times light ray can be reflected or refracted and still cast a shadow.
+- Shadows mean the number of times light ray can be reflected or refracted and still cast a shadow.

 - Bias can help reduce dark areas or incorrect shadows in 3d motion blurred objects.

 - It gives the effect of movement by blurring objects in the scene.
 Motion blur attributes and stutter angle is used to determine how much blur is applied.

 - Motion blur type can be 2D in which blur is a post-process done after rendering the image based on motion vector or 3D, which is done in real-time but it takes longer to render than 2D.